bml-research/data_analysis_bml/excel/excel_09_data_analysis_exercises.md

 ### Exercise 5

 Create a new worksheet and name it pivot.
-Create a Pivot table and group the categories.
+Create a Pivot table and group the Treatment, Genotype and Behavior.
 Calculate:
+- the Average of DYRK1A expression
-- the Average of Total Fat (% Daily Value)
+- the Average of ISTN1 expression
-- the Average of Saturated Fat (% Daily Value)
+- the Average of BDNF expression
-- the Average of Cholesterol (% Daily Value)
+- the Average of NR1 expression

-Round the values to 1 decimal.
+Round the values to 2 decimals.

+Do you see a pattern (of course, this should be supported with proper statistics which is beyond the scope of this course)?

 ---